Andrew199617/Docker-Continuous-Integration/README.md

 You can also use whatever you want and can remember because it will be easier to start program later.

 # Args
-examples: -key sadm -iv hgfd -l -p
-Generate key doing const IV = new Buffer(crypto.randomBytes(12), 'utf8');
+examples: node server.js -key sadm -iv hgfd -l -p Generate key doing const IV = new Buffer(crypto.randomBytes(12), 'utf8');
 Save this IV and pass it to generate the .env file.